ChraYn21/source_analyzer/README.md

 # source_analyzer
-program that analyzes the directory in wihich it was executed
+program that analyzes the directory in which it was executed

-import the code whereever you want to and it will tell you how many files, directories and file extensions there are!
+import the source_analyzer.py and main.py whereever you want to, execute main.py and it will tell you how many files, directories and file extensions there are!